 Oral laxatives in the form of liquids, pills, and powders are found on grocery store and pharmacy shelves.
 In general, they're taken at night to produce a bowel movement in the morning.
 This type of laxative falls into one of five categories, and each works differently.

 Osmotic laxatives draw water into the colon to produce softer stool that’s easier to pass.
 There are several over-the-counter varieties available, including milk of magnesia and magnesium citrate.
 Common side effects of osmotic laxatives include nausea, bloating, cramping, gas, and diarrhea.
-Dehydration, electrolyte imbalance, and kidney damage may result from abusing these kinds of laxatives.
+Dehydration and electrolyte imbalance (particularly low potassium levels) may result from abusing these kinds of laxatives.

 Stool softeners, also known as emollient laxatives, trap moisture in the stool to soften it and make it easier to pass.
-Stool softeners are the slowest and least aggressive form of over-the-counter constipation relief.
+Stool softeners are one of the slowest-acting (12 to 72 hours) forms of over-the-counter constipation relief, with generally mild action.
+Stool softeners received a poor ranking for effectiveness in one comprehensive review of different types of laxatives.

 Bulking laxatives increase the mass of fecal waste to encourage a bowel movement.
-They’re the most gentle type of laxative, but they’re not suitable for everyone.
+They’re one of the most gentle types of laxative, but they’re not suitable for everyone.
 The side effects of bulking laxatives include stomach pain, nausea, vomiting, and skin rash.

 Bulking laxatives may contain ingredients like psyllium husk or methylcellulose, which are potential allergens.
 Taking psyllium by mouth could also present a choking hazard as it swells in the mouth and throat.
 This is why bulking laxatives must be consumed with plenty of water.

 Stimulant laxatives don’t alter or add anything to your stool.
 Instead, they cause the muscles of your intestines to contract, moving stool toward the rectum.
-This kind of laxative is rougher on your system than bulking or osmotic varieties.
+This kind of laxative is a bit rougher on your system because they stimulate contractions of the intestinal muscles.
 Long-term use of stimulant laxatives can cause dependence.
 Senna, a type of stimulant laxative, may cause stomach pains, faintness, cramping, nausea, and brown urine.